francomarostica/news-manager/readme.md

 - Aditionally you need to start the WS Server typing php ws/ws.php in your news-manager project folder

 # changelog

 ## 2019-03-14
+- Improvements on websockets using laravel websockets as a pusher service

+## 2019-03-14
 - Added WS Services